rdeville-public-bak/my_programs.dynamic_prompt.bak/README.md

 Or read the following documentation [doc/test.sh.md][doc_test]

 Once run, you will automatically be in the container.
 The repo is mounted as volume in the container, in `~/.prompt`.
-So every configuration you will made in the container will be kept outside of the container.
+So every configuration you will make in the container will be kept outside of the container.
 Thus, you will be able to directly use your configuration once finished in the container.

-If you want to keep your configuration versionned, please read [Keep your configuration][keep-your-configuration].
+If you want to keep your configuration versionned, please read [doc/keep_your_configuration.md][keep-your-configuration].

 ## Configuration